-- Family time – We all can agree that we can take this pandemic to be the special moment for us to spend more time with our family.
-Deepen our family connections in a unique and unforgettable ways.
+- Family time – We all can agree that we can take this pandemic to be a special moment for us to spend more time with our family.
+Deepen our family connections in unique and unforgettable ways.

 - Government leaders and medical heroes who have taken bold actions to keep us safe.

 - And dearest readers who are reading this, let’s be grateful over anything that we are still healthy and well.